pur3-S0uL/Kali-configure/README.md

 Using Ansible to configure my `Kali Linux` to install and configure some tools.

-Currently it will install the following Tools:
+It will install and configure the following Tools:
 - GDB + Pwndbg
-- Ghidra
-- Ropper
-- CheckSec
+- Ghidra + Ropper + CheckSec

-More things planning to add like
 - Configuring Firebox + Burp
-- VsCodium
+- VsCode
-- Some other Visual tweaks

 ---